AHThibeault/ahthibeault.github.io/_pages/about.md

   - /about.html
 ---

-I am an Electrical Engineer excited about designing electronics and developing technology in the renewable energy sector.
-I recently completed my Master's of Science in Electrical, Computer, and Energy Engineering at the University of Colorado, Boulder, with a focus on power electronics and power systems.
-Currently, I am seeking a position in Bend, Oregon, where I can apply my experience and enthusiasm in electrical hardware, particularly in power electronics, PCB design, or IC design.
+I am an Electrical Engineer excited about designing and manufacturing electronics to better the world.
+I recently completed my Master's of Science in Electrical, Computer, and Energy Engineering at the University of Colorado, Boulder, with a focus on power electronics, PCB Design, Control Systems, and Power Systems.
+Currently, I am seeking a position in Bend, Oregon, or elsewhere in the country for the right fit, where I can apply my skills and expertise in circuit design and manufacture in a role that challenges and inspires me, and that stokes my creativity and curiosity.

 In this portfolio, you will find detailed information about the electronics projects I have worked on, as well as my professional experience.
 Please feel free to reach out to me via email, which you can find in the side panel, if you have any questions or simply to introduce yourself.